310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% endbubble %}

 {% bubble Mao serious %}
-Yeah, I know all too well how you feel.
-That’s why I told you about this as early as I could.
+Yeah, I know how you feel all too well.
+That’s why I told you about this as soon as I could.
 {% endbubble %}

 {% bubble Shinobu worried %}